the-au-forml-lab/plgroup/readme.md

 paper title, that paper is not considered for selection.
 Edit this list by changing [`stopwords.txt`](data/stopwords.txt).
 Each line is considered a separate stopword, and paper is evaluated against each word in this list.
+Lastly run `npm run update`, to update the dataset of papers, relative to the edited stopwords.
+(The stopword-check is applied at dataset generation, not again at paper selection).

 **How to change the website content?**

-Edit files in [`docs`](docs) in markdown.
+Edit files in [`docs`](docs), in markdown.
 Note that in some places there are clear markers for automatically injecting text.
-Do not remove these markers, or make edits between these markers.
+Do not remove these markers or make edits between these markers.
 Editing anywhere else is fine.
 The website theme is from [here](https://github.com/the-au-forml-lab/the-au-forml-lab.github.io), but you can override desired parts, following [Jekyll docs](https://jekyllrb.com/docs/themes/#overriding-theme-defaults).